-Coverage for a regular employee under these Plans will commence on the first day of the month following the month in which the employee successfully completes her probation period or their trial period.
+Coverage for a regular employee under these Plans will commence on the first day of the month following the month in which the employee successfully completes their probation period.

-Coverage for an employee in a trial period, who did not have benefit coverage prior to being awarded a temporary or permanent position, will commence on the first day of the month following the month in which the employee completes work in their not to exceed three months.
+Coverage for an employee in a trial period, who did not have benefit coverage prior to being awarded a temporary or permanent position, will commence on the first day of the month following the month in which the employee completes work in their trial period, not to exceed three months.